markus-nilsson/dpp/README.md

 - `do_overwrite`, a boolean that determines whether existing files will be written over or not (note: output files  older than input files will always be written over)
-- `id_filter`, which is either a string or a cell array of strings, which force the data processing to only execute on items in the cell array of previous outputs where the `id` field matches one in this list

 See `dp_nose_base.m` for a full list (static method: `default_opt`).